ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 To quote [Dr. Michele Williams](https://mawconsultingllc.com/):

-> “’Is this accessible?’ is not a research question.”
+> “‘Is this accessible?’ is not a research question.”

 Keeping accessibility concerns separate from non-inclusive persona-related activities often leads to accessibility-related work being conducted in isolation from the rest of the organization.
 This desynchronization of efforts can be a confusing, reputation-harming, and counterproductive for all involved.